walkingtree/WizarDroid.Net/README.md

 * Supports the concept of required steps, preventing the user from navigating forward until a necessary action is completed.
 * Customizable, allows definition of additional layouts.

 Refer to the bundle sample project for the implementation details.
-Updated documentation coming soon...

 Download
 ----------